Affiliate links on Android Authority may earn us a commission. Learn more.

 5. Samsung Galaxy Z Flip 4 and Z Fold 4

-The Galaxy Z Flip 4 might be for you if you wished Apple offered an iPhone 14 Mini this year.
+The Galaxy Z Flip 4 might be another alternative for you if you wish Apple offered an iPhone 14 Mini this year.
 The device has a pocket-friendly clamshell form factor when folded, albeit with a small secondary screen for notifications, calls, and selfies with the main camera.
 But unfold the device, and you’ve got a 6.7-inch screen on offer.

 Like the idea of a foldable but want an iPad Mini-style screen?
 That’s where the Galaxy Z Fold 4 comes in.
 Expect a smartphone-style form factor when folded and a tablet screen when unfolded.
 You’re also getting a relatively large battery and versatile camera system, much like Apple’s Pro devices.
 However, you’ll have to pay $1,800 for this device compared to $999 for the Flip.